Vaccination Protocol at Cat's Whiskers Veterinary Clinic

 Owners and breeders of cats will be very aware of the prominent media exposure focused on the rare instances of adverse events that might follow administration of cat vaccination.
 The veterinary profession has devoted considerable time and effort to addressing issues and developing protocols that increase safety and minimise the already low risks associated with vaccination.

-All vaccines are included in our Pet Health Plans.
+All vaccines are included in our Membership Plans.